Suzana Herculano-Houzel

-Biography
+Career

 Suzana Herculano-Houzel was born in 1972 in Rio de Janeiro.
 She graduated in biology at the Federal University of Rio de Janeiro (1992), took a master's degree at Case Western Reserve (1995), and a doctorate in neuroscience at Paris VI University (1999).
-She was also a post-doctoral fellow at Max Planck Institute for Brain Research (1999).
+She was also a post-doctoral fellow at the Max Planck Institute for Brain Research.

 Herculano-Houzel was a faculty member at the Federal University of Rio de Janeiro from 2002 to May 2016, when she moved to Vanderbilt University.